Solutions for Your Pet's Injury

-If you are interested in purchasing a brace or prosthetic for your pet the first step is to set up an initial evaluation with us.
+If you are interested in purchasing a knee brace, prosthetic, or splint for your pet the first step is to set up an initial evaluation with us.
 At that appointment we perform a thorough exam to confirm diagnosis and determine what forces need to be corrected by a brace.
 Often we will request radiographs from your primary veterinarian to ensure no other ailments are present that can affect the prognosis of an orthotic.

 If your pet is a good candidate for a brace or prosthetic we will take measurements and create a mold of the injured limb.
 Our team will work closely with OrthoPets to create a prescription of what the device will look like.
 Once the brace is finished we will perform a fitting appointment and teach you how to place the brace on and how to help your pet adapt to walking in a brace.
 Follow up appointments are required to ensure proper fit, prevent sores, make adjustments, and assist with returning to full function.